metalibm/axf/README.md

 This section describes the syntax of an **AXF** file.

-Each file contain a list of approximations (one to many).
+Each file contain a main list of approximations.
+Approximations appearing in this main level list are dubbed "top level approximations".

 Each approximation is a map containing at least the following fields:
 - **interval** which stipulates the range where the approximation is valid (e.g. `"[0.125;1.0]"`)